Get started:

 Driving Abroad After Declaring SORN

-If your vehicle is SORN, you can't drive it back into the UK—it has to be transported; you must submit the SORN as soon as the vehicle is off the road.
+If your vehicle is under SORN, you cannot drive or keep it on public roads in the UK.
+If it needs to be moved, it should be transported unless you are taking it to a pre-booked MOT test where allowed by law.
 Planning to take your car abroad?
 The rules differ based on where you're travelling and how long you'll be gone.
 To avoid tax or insurance issues, double-check the data before you travel.

 Vehicle Tax Refunds After Making a SORN